-The television world are set to come together for next year’s Golden Globe ceremony after the nominations for specific categories were announced today.
+The television world is set to come together for next year’s Golden Globe ceremony after the nominations for specific categories were announced today.

-Tambor is up against the likes of Aziz Ansari (The Master of None) and British veteran Patrick Stewart (Blunt Talk) in the Actor in a Comedy Series category while the Actress section sees last year’s winner Gina Rodriguez (Jane the Virgin) up against veterans Jamie Lee Curtis (Scream Queens), Julia Louis-Dreyfus (Veep) and Lily Tomlin (Grace and Frankie).
+Tambor competes against a number of new acting contenders in the Best Actor (Comedy/Musical) category including Aziz Ansari (Master of None), Gael García Bernal (Mozart in the Jungle) and Patrick Stewart (Blunt Talk) while reigning Best Actress (Comedy/Musical) winner Gina Rodriguez (Jane the Virgin) is up against Rachel Bloom (Crazy Ex-Girlfriend) and veteran stars Jamie Lee Curtis (Scream Queens), Julia Louis-Dreyfus (Veep) and Lily Tomlin (Grace and Frankie).

-Dunst is up against newcomer Sarah Hay (Flesh and Bone) and former singers turned actors Lady Gaga (American Horror Story: Hotel) and Queen Latifah (Bessie).
+Meanwhile, Dunst finds herself up against newcomer Sarah Hay (Flesh and Bone) and musicians-turned-actors Lady Gaga (American Horror Story: Hotel) and Queen Latifah (Bessie) in the Best Actress (Limited Series/TV Movie) line-up.

-The full list of Golden Globe nominees are below (predicted winners in blue):
+The full list of television nominees are below (winner predictions in blue):

 BEST TELEVISION SERIES (DRAMA)